Updated post: 17/04/20 | April 2020

 Baltic capitals cruise itineraries & duration

-Most Baltic capitals cruises are for nine – 14 nights and will include many of the following ports: Copenhagen, Tallinn, Oslo, Stockholm, Helsinki, Warnemunde (for Berlin) and St Petersburg.
+Most Baltic capitals cruises are for 9 – 14 nights and will include many of the following ports: Copenhagen, Tallinn, Oslo, Stockholm, Helsinki, Warnemunde (for Berlin) and St Petersburg.
 Increasingly, places like Riga, Hamburg, Bruges and Gdansk may appear on longer itineraries.

 Embarkation port may also be a deciding factor.
 Common embarkation ports are Southampton, Stockholm, Copenhagen and Hamburg.